-The Group incurred capital expenditure of approximately HK\$6.5 million during the Year (2020: HK\$9.6 million), which was mainly for the additions and expansions of property, plant and equipment.
+The Group incurred capital expenditure of approximately HK\$1.4 million during the Year (2021: HK\$6.5 million), which was mainly for the additions and expansions of property, plant and equipment.
 Management believes that the Group's ability to invest in capital expenditure in timely anticipation of demand is a competitive advantage of the Group.
-In the foreseeable future, a higher proportion of capital expenditure will likely be focused on resources for moulding machine development, production equipment and automation equipment.